Native American Heritage Month

 Resources for Native American Heritage Month

 It is important to include accurate and complete histories of Native and Indigenous peoples in your pedagogy year-round.
 Native American Heritage Month is a time to pay special attention to these topics, and to uplift the voices of Indigenous creators.
 Be sure to utilize the classroom resources provided by Learning for Justice and the Smithsonian National Museum of the American Indian.
-The Indigenous Peoples’ Day Coalition of Illinois (#IPD4IL) has collated a calendar of events throughout the month.
 Well-Read Native is a book club that amplifies Indigenous academics, authors, and artists.
 Finally, the American Society for Deaf Children has shared a series of native cultural stories.
 These read-alouds feature side-by-side comparisons of Plains Indian Sign Language and American Sign Language.

 Land Acknowledgements